awensaunders/FB-Message-Parser/README.md

 # Facebook Message Export Parser

 Facebook has a feature that allows users to download a copy of their data as a zip archive containing htm files with their data.
 The aim of this parser is to take this archive and to extract a user's Facebook Messages from it; to transfer them into a more useful format, as well as performing some analysis to produce interesting data.

+I have added basic CSV support.

 #### Running the Code